naef-lab/dryR/Readme.md

 ### Prerequisites
 `dryR` accepts count data typically produced by RNA-Seq with a time dimension and several conditions/groups.
 The input count data should contain only integer values and be organized in a matrix with rows indicating a specific gene and the column refering to a sample.

-The generation .
-More details can be found here: http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html
+The pipelines to produce these count data from RNA-Seq data (FASTQ files) are described in more details here: http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html

-A user-friendly way to retrieve a count table from fastq files is provided here: https://amp.pharm.mssm.edu/biojupies/
+A user-friendly web application to generate a count table from FASTQ files is provided here: https://amp.pharm.mssm.edu/biojupies/

 ### Installing